Ax3grad/GalaXworld/README.md

 **Brief Description:**
 This repository contains the source code for my personal website, which is currently a work in progress.
-The website is designed with the purpose of showcasing my portfolio and skills to potential employers.
+The website is designed with the purpose of showcasing my portfolio and skills.
 It is 100% handmade by me and is intended for professional use.

 ## Usage